scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour

 Enchant up to 5 creatures with cat-like grace.
 Make a spellcasting roll against a terrible die for each creature targeted.
-On success creatures have expertise in Dexterity saves and may use your spellcasting roll for acrobatics checks.
+On success creatures have expertise in Dexterity saves and may use your spellcasting roll for acrobatics challenges.

 Add an enhanced die for every level cast above 2nd.